AaltoSciComp/scicomp-docs/triton/quickstart/quickdata.rst

   * work: ``smb://data.triton.aalto.fi/work/$username/``.

 More details can be found :ref:`here<_remote_access_to_data>`

-For larger files, or folders with multiple files, we suggest using rsync
+For larger files, or folders with multiple files and if the data is already on your machine, we suggest using rsync,

 ::

 	# Copy PATHTOLOCALFOLDER to your triton home folder
 	rsync -avzc -e "ssh" PATHTOLOCALFOLDER triton_via_kosh:/home/USERNAME/
 	# Copy PATHTOTRITONFOLDER from your triton home folder to LOCALFOLDER
 	rsync -avzc -e "ssh" triton_via_kosh:/home/USERNAME/PATHTOTRITONFOLDER LOCALFOLDER triton_via_kosh:/home/USERNAME/

 For more details on rsync have a look :ref:`here <rsync_data_transfer>`.

 Best Practices with data
 ------------------------